Consensys/doc.gnark/docs/HowTo/write/design_considerations.md

 !!!info
-    Like other projects in the ZK-SNARK/Blockchain space, we're actively researching ways to make ZK-SNARKs more programmable, through use of proof recursion -- proof verifying proof(s) --  or zk-virtual machines, for example.
+    Like other projects in the zk-SNARK/Blockchain space, we're actively researching ways to make zk-SNARKs more programmable, through use of proof recursion -- proof verifying proof(s) --  or zk-virtual machines, for example.

     One of `gnark` goal is to enable ZK² rollups -- ie have fully programmable rollups (L2) anchored on a blockchain (L1).